-ASCE members are encouraged to notify and assist employers to comply with all applicable laws, rules, and regulations.
-ASCE members should look upon the act of whistle blowing as the last available measure to be used for ensuring a safe, healthful, and legally compliant workplace.
+Professional engineers are encouraged to notify and assist employers to comply with all applicable laws, rules, and regulations.
+Professional engineers should look upon the act of whistle blowing as the last available measure to be used for ensuring a safe, healthful, and legally compliant workplace.

-If after an ASCE member makes a good faith effort to notify an employer of illegal operations or actions and the offending condition continues, the member shall, as a protection to the public, notify the appropriate regulatory or other law enforcement agency.
+If after a Professional engineer makes a good faith effort to notify an employer of illegal operations or actions and the offending condition continues, the member shall, as a protection to the public, notify the appropriate regulatory or other law enforcement agency.